27 Inexpensive Marketing Hacks for Fast Growing Startups

 View Your Target Customer’s LinkedIn Profile

 Filter your LinkedIn search based on the audience type you are looking for.
-If you do this manually, it can be a timely but very inexpensive way to let know your customers know that you exist.
 Typically, if you view someone else’s profile, they will also check you out.

 Result: 51% increase in referral traffic from LinkedIn and roughly 35% increase in personal connections MoM (month over month).

-Use a Facebook Pop-up to Connect Your Website Audience with Your Facebook Page
+Use a Facebook Messenger to Connect Your Website Audience and grow subscriber base

-An effective way to grow your Facebook page followers is to send your website visitors to your FB page.
-When designing your pop-up copy, be explicit about the benefit your website visitors will get by following your FB page.
+An effective way to grow your Facebook messenger subscribers is to send your website visitors to your FB page.
+Facebook Messenger is the next channel.
+Many marketers are already paying attention.

 Results: Achieved a click-through rate of 6%.